optimex-xyz/evm-smartcontract/docs/Helper-VaultRegistry.md

 #### Overview

-The `VaultRegistry` contract is a utility component of the `PetaFi Protocol` designed to manage and validate `Vault` addresses across various asset chains.
+The `VaultRegistry` contract is a utility component of the `Optimex Protocol` designed to manage and validate `Vault` addresses across various asset chains.
 It enables users to retrieve locking `Vault` addresses using a combination of `networkId` and `tokenId`.

 #### Key Components and Descriptions